Cynthia-mbesa/alx-system_engineering-devops/0x00-shell_basics/README.md

- Where am I? this script prints the absolute pathname of the current working directory What’s in there? this script Display the contents list of your current directory
+ Where am I? this script prints the absolute pathname of the current working directory What’s in there? this script Display the contents list of your current directory There is no place like home. this script changes the working directory to the user’s home directory